Notes on the content of the site:

 Although given that I treat the common equally with the rarity perhaps I should have called the website 'prettiness in the prosaic'.

 Whatever, as I believe the young say.
-Look, there are some pictures here, have a look if you want.
+There are some pictures here, have a look if you want.
 If you don't, then don't!

-Please note for the odd words on bird names preceding each species I have drawn from Rev. Charles Swainson's excellent 'The folk lore and provincial names of Britsh Birds' of 1885, Thomas Bewick's 1826 edition of 'A history of British Birds' and Mark Cocker's gorgeous 'Birds Britannica' of 2005.
-All are excellent and recommended, although the latter is the more colourful !
+Please note for the odd words on bird names preceding each species I have drawn from Rev. Charles Swainson's excellent 'The folk lore and provincial names of Britsh Birds' of 1885, Thomas Bewick's 1826 edition of 'A history of British Birds' and the odd little bit from Mark Cocker's gorgeous 'Birds Britannica' of 2005.
+All are excellent and recommended, although the latter is of course the more colourful!

 A note on the website itself: